 - Google map of the location

 Remember to include a call to action (CTA) on every product page.
 The calls to action should be written to highlight one or more benefits a product has to offer.

 Make your website SEO-friendly

-You cannot expect to build a website and then wait for customers to visit your virtual storefront.
-You need to develop a retail marketing plan that ranks your website high in each of the three major search engines, which are Google, Bing, and Yahoo!.
+You cannot build a website and then just wait for customers to visit your virtual storefront.
+You need to develop a retail marketing plan that helps your website to rank highly in each of the three major search engines — Google, Bing, and Yahoo! — to increase website traffic.